More Research on Acupuncture for Chronic Prostatitis

-A number of small studies focusing on acupuncture for CP/CPPS have shown positive results.
+Chronic pelvic pain syndrome is something I see often in my clinic.
+Recently there have been number of studies focusing on acupuncture for CP/CPPS have shown positive results.
 I previously wrote about a study using electroacupuncture.
 Today, I will tell you about another study that also showed acupuncture to reduced pain, urinary symptoms, and improved overall quality of life (1).

 A small pilot study was created using a standardized acupuncture treatment based upon traditional principles of TCM theory.
 The basic idea is that when there is pain, there is an imbalance in the circulation of qi in the body.
 An old saying in Chinese medicine states, “When there is no movement, there is pain.
 When there is movement, there is no pain.”